Blumlaut/FuckTwitterNFTs/README.md

 # FuckTwitterNFTs
-Fuck Twitter NFTs - Userscript to delete all occurances of NFT Users on Twitter
+Fuck Twitter NFTs - Userscript to delete or block all occurances of NFT Users on Twitter

-Userscript to attempt to delete all Tweets and Recommendations of Users with Hexagonal NFT Avatars
+Userscript will by default, attempt to delete tweets with NFT Avatars from timeline, if BlockingMode is set to 1, will actively try and block them, currently only works on timeline tweets though.

 Tested on Firefox 98.0a1 (2022-01-15) with Tampermonkey 4.13.6136.